z0Ld3v/z0L-audits/README.md

 ## Overview

 Smart contract security is crucial in blockchain development.
-By thoroughly reviewing code and identifying vulnerabilities, we ensure the robustness of decentralized applications and protocols.
+By thoroughly reviewing code and identifying vulnerabilities, I ensure the robustness of decentralized applications and protocols.
 This repository aims to:

 - Document existing audit reports.
 - Provide summaries and insights into findings and security best practices.